 Where we live now, a ‘come from away’ is someone who comes for a job and then returns to their home when the job ends.
 We get a lot of those.
 If the job ends and you stay, though, you stop being from ‘away’ and you’re considered local.

 That can be a good thing or a bad thing.
 My mother is looking for a new home and she says she wants to be ‘close enough that I can visit anyone when I want to, and far enough that I don’t have to when I don’t want to.’

 Am I near enough to my neighbours (no more than a 30 minute walk) that I can become part of the community through volunteering and social events?

 My Old Order Mennonite friend Leona often says “Your neighbours don’t need you, but you need your neighbours.”
-In our new home in the village, the fire station is literally a five minute walk away, and my husband is already part of the volunteer fire brigade.
+In our new home in the village, the fire station is literally a five minute walk away.

 It can be lonely without people to socialize with.